Are Condoms the Solution to STDs?

 The only acceptable prevention that is 100% effective is also Catholic-approved!
 Abstain from sexual activity before marriage, and if you marry, be faithful for life to your spouse.

 You care about your physical welfare.
-The Catholic Church, knowing the science, isn’t trying to spoil your fun but teach the Truth; that is, respect yourself and your spouse if you have one, because everyone is made in the image and likeness of God.
+The Catholic Church, knowing the science, isn’t trying to spoil your fun, but to teach the Truth.
+Respect yourself and your spouse if you have one, because everyone is made in the image and likeness of God.
 Sexual intimacy is not for selfish gratification, but rather it unifies husband and wife and invites the gift of children.

 If you are single, or in the religious life, please respect your own human dignity; live a life of chastity and abstinence.
-Many today buy into the secular lie that this is impossible; it’s not.
+Many today buy into the secular lie that this is impossible.
+It’s not.
 Advocates for sexual “freedom” often forget that humans also have the freedom and the ability not to have sex.
 It’s a choice.
 No one “dies” of abstinence.
 Faithful Catholics have been engaging in abstinence or chaste behavior according to their state in life for millennia.
-And waiting for the right spouse is not only healthier physically, it’s spiritually beneficial to your soul.
+And waiting for the right spouse is not only healthier physically, but it’s also spiritually beneficial to your soul.

 [4] “Syphilis – CDC Fact Sheet (Detailed),” Centers for Disease Control and Prevention; “Genital HPV Infection – Fact Sheet,” Centers for Disease Control and Prevention; “Genital Herpes – CDC Fact Sheet,” Centers for Disease Control and Prevention; Warner et al., “Condom Use and Risk of Gonorrhea and Chlamydia: A Systematic Review of Design and Measurement Factors Assessed in Epidemiologic Studies,” Sexually Transmitted Diseases 33, no. 1 (January 2006): 36-51.

-[5] “Syphilis – CDC Fact Sheet (Detailed),” Centers for Disease Control and Prevention; “Genital HPV Infection – Fact Sheet,” Centers for Disease Control and Prevention; “Genital Herpes – CDC Fact Sheet,” Centers for Disease Control and Prevention; United States Department of Commerce, Bureau of the Census, Reference Data Book and Guide to Sources, Statistical Abstract of the United States 2012 (132nd Edition) (Washington, D.C.: United States Government Printing Office, 2012), Table 184, “Selected Notifiable Diseases―Cases Reported: 1980 to 2009.”
+[2] “Syphilis – CDC Fact Sheet (Detailed),” Centers for Disease Control and Prevention; “Genital HPV Infection – Fact Sheet,” Centers for Disease Control and Prevention; “Genital Herpes – CDC Fact Sheet,” Centers for Disease Control and Prevention; United States Department of Commerce, Bureau of the Census, Reference Data Book and Guide to Sources, Statistical Abstract of the United States 2012 (132nd Edition) (Washington, D.C.: United States Government Printing Office, 2012), Table 184, “Selected Notifiable Diseases – Cases Reported: 1980 to 2009.”
+“Herpes: HSV-1 and HSV-2.”
+Johns Hopkins Medicine.
+Accessed October 31, 2023. https://www.hopkinsmedicine.org/health/conditions-and-diseases/herpes-hsv1-and-hsv2.

 [8] Ibid.